civo/status/content/issues/2026-02-24-FRA1-disruption.md

 ---
 2026-02-25 15:41:00 UTC

 We continue to monitor the FRA1 region.
-Services are recovering and we will provide further updates as more information becomes available.
+All services are online and we will provide further updates as more information becomes available.

 ---
 2026-02-25 01:00:00 UTC